Risks of General Anaesthesia – How Does Anesthesia Work?

 General Anesthesia: Is it safe?

-The benefit of general anesthesia is that it is a method of ‘putting you temporarily asleep’ (which is how some people describe it).
+The benefit of general anaesthesia is that it is a method of ‘putting you temporarily asleep’ (which is how some people describe it).
 In other words, you will be unable to feel or register pain during your procedure.

-When you have ANY type of surgery that requires general anesthesia, you will be completely unaware of your surroundings.
+When you have ANY type of surgery that requires general anaesthesia, you will be completely unaware of your surroundings.
 This is another reason why it’s so important to only have surgery performed in an accredited, monitored hospital.

 The Anaesthetic medications and other methods that are used in operating rooms ALSO prevent you from making reflexive movements during surgery.
 The ability to help ensure stillness within the body, whilst maintaining other important bodily functions, is extremely important for patient safety during surgical procedures.

-General Anesthesia: How does it work, exactly?
+General Anaesthesia: How does it work, exactly?